zivtech/vagrant-development-vm/README.md

 ﻿# Zivtech LAMP Development VM

 This repository manages Zivtech's development virtual server.
 It has a number of tools that we use to build Drupal sites.
-[Drush](https://drupal.org/project/drush) is included as well as [Drush Fetcher](https://drupal.org/project/drush_fetcher) which is a tool used to sync copies of Drupal sites between environments.
+[Drush](https://github.com/drush-ops/drush) is included as well as [Drush Fetcher](https://www.drupal.org/project/fetcher) which is a tool used to sync copies of Drupal sites between environments.
-There are also other useful features such as a solr server for easy integration with [search api](https://drupal.org/project/search_api_solr) or [apachesolr](https://drupal.org/project/apachesolr).
+There are also other useful features such as an Apache Solr server for easy integration with [search api](https://drupal.org/project/search_api_solr) or [apachesolr](https://drupal.org/project/apachesolr).
 By default this tool builds an Ubuntu 14.04 server but 12.04 is also supported.
 See [#customizing](Customizing This VM below).

 ## Installation

-You must have [Vagrant](http://vagrantup.com) and [VirtualBox](https://www.virtualbox.org/)
+You must have [Vagrant](https://www.vagrantup.com) and [VirtualBox](https://www.virtualbox.org/)
 installed first.
 The puppet dependencies are managed via [librarian-puppet](https://github.com/rodjek/librarian-puppet) which can automatically be managed for you if you install the